advancedsoftwarecanada/jitsi-meet/README.md

 And many more!

-## Using Jitsi Meet
+## Using >Scalar Sites Meet

-Using Jitsi Meet is straightforward, as it's browser based.
+Using >Scalar Sites Meet is straightforward, as it's browser based.
 Head over to [meet.jit.si](https://meet.jit.si) and give it a try.
 It's scalable and free to use.
 All you need is a Google, Facebook or GitHub account in order to start a meeting.
 All browsers are supported!

 Using mobile?
 No problem, you can either use your mobile web browser or our fully-featured mobile apps: